-In a 2004 appeal, Murphy’s public defender argued that the murder occurred on Native American reservation territory.
-According to an 1832 treaty between the Muscogee tribe and the U.S. government, all of the surrounding land belonged to the Muscogee.
+According to an 1832 treaty between the Muscogee tribe and the U.S. government, much of the land in question belonged to the Muscogee.
 Another treaty in 1866 gave the Muscogee authority over more than 3 million acres of Oklahoma.

-Congress had the right to seize the land and end the Muscogee tribe’s sovereignty ever since, but it never did.
-Thus, Murphy argued, the state court had no right to try Murphy for his crimes — only the federal government did.
+In a 2004 appeal, Murphy’s public defender argued that the murder occurred on Native American reservation territory.
+Thus, the state court had no right to try Murphy for his crimes — only the federal government did.

 Today, we still lose land every time an acre is sold to a non-Indian, inherited by someone less than half blood quantum, or even when an owner lifts restrictions to qualify for a mortgage.